sDANTOSO/Winatsa_hackpad/README.md

 # Winatsa_hackpad
-A hackpad made to fuulcfil what my current keyboard doesnt do
+A hackpad made to fulfill what my current keyboard doesnt do